-Forests cover around one third of the earth's land surface, just below 4 billion hectares.
-Forests maintain biodiversity, protect land and water resources, and play a role in climate change mitigation, but they face significant threat.
-Rapid development and competing land uses, particularly for farming and grazing lands, commercial plantations, and infrastructure expansion, have cut wide swaths through the world’s forests.
+Forests cover more than 30 percent of the earth's land surface and are key to maintaining biodiversity, protecting land and water resources, and mitigating climate change.
+And yet, forests face significant and increasing threats, such as rapid development and competing land uses - particularly for farming and grazing lands, commercial plantations, and infrastructure expansion have all cut wide swaths through the world’s forests.

 What We Do

-These biomes are globally important for biodiversity and carbon storage, provide livelihoods and subsistence to communities that rely on forests and agriculture for their survival, and as such qualify as “key ecosystems” where SFM can have value.
-In these globally important ecosystems, there is an opportunity to change the future development trajectory from natural resource depletion and biodiversity erosion, to one based on natural capital management and productive landscapes.
-The latest science also indicates that these globally important ecosystems require integrated ecosystem-scale management for maintaining their ecological integrity and functioning and delivering global environmental benefits.
-Because of the scale of these biomes, a comprehensive and large-scale set of investment is needed, as fragmented and isolated projects will not be sufficient to maintain the integrity of these unique and globally important area.
+These biomes are important for biodiversity and carbon storage and provide livelihoods and subsistence to communities that rely on forests and agriculture for their survival thus qualifying as “key ecosystems” where SFM has critical value.
+These globally important ecosystems offer an opportunity to change the future development trajectory from natural resource depletion and biodiversity erosion, to one based on natural capital management and productive landscapes.
+Because of their size and scale, protecting these biomes requires a comprehensive and large set of investments, as fragmented and isolated projects will not be sufficient to maintain the integrity of these vital ecosystems.

-The GEF has funded at least 380 forest-related projects since its inception in 1992.
-Our investment of US$2.1 billion has leveraged US$9.5 billion for sustainable forestry.
-At the close of GEF-5, most projects and programs were still underway.
-If they meet expectations, they will improve over 30 million ha of forest landscapes for multiple benefits and services; restore 500,000 ha of forest lands; and prevent the release of 128 million tCO2e and enhance management of 28 million ha of protected areas in forest landscapes.
+Midway through GEF-7, the many projects and programs still underway are expected to sustainably improve the management of over 305 million hectares of forest landscapes for multiple benefits and services; restore more than 7.6 million hectares of forest lands; mitigate the emission of 1,294 million tCO2e and enhance the management of 28 million hectares of protected areas in forest landscapes.

-The private sector also has a significant role to play to improve the sustainability of many sectors operating in forests around the word.
+The role of the private sector has become more significant in improving the sustainability of many sectors operating in forests around the word.
 Promising progress is being made with large companies that produce or trade global commodities like soy and beef.
-But small and medium-sized enterprises generally face more costly barriers to improve production practices and achieving scale in the commercialization of their products.
-The GEF will explore partnering with emerging platforms that are aiming to set reimbursable investment funds for small and medium rural producers businesses operating in the key forest areas such as the Amazon.
+However, small and medium-sized enterprises generally face more costly barriers to improve production practices and achieving scale in the commercialization of their products.
+The GEF is partnering with emerging platforms that are aiming to set reimbursable investment funds for small and medium rural producers operating in the key forest areas such as the Amazon.
 National, state, and commercial banks are willing to partner in joint pilot initiatives that pursue differentiated financial arrangements for public credit lines directed at small farmers and suppliers.

-Managing forests also should include finding a path out of poverty for the millions of people who depend on them for their welfare and future.
-This requires finding new production technologies; transforming ecological goods and services for growing markets locally and internationally in a way that protects the natural capital that produces these goods and services.
+Managing forests also must include finding a path out of poverty for the millions of people who depend on them for their welfare and future.
+This requires finding new production technologies; transforming ecological goods and services for growing markets locally and internationally in a way that protects the natural capital that produces these goods and services; and better valorizing the conservation of nature.
 That very sustainable production method then serves as a competitive advantage in those markets while providing ownership opportunities for local and indigenous communities in the business ecosystem so they are not just labor or consumers but drivers of economic change.